Tristan12345-1/Grade-11-cs/README.md

 cartServices	ArrayList<String>	Tracks which services the user has added to their cart.

-cartHours	ArrayList<Integer>	Tracks the number of hours booked for each service in the
+cartHours	ArrayList<Integer>	Tracks the number of hours booked for each service in the cart.
-                                                           cart.

 choice	String	Stores the user's menu selection (1–4).

 matchedIndexes	ArrayList<Integer>	Temporarily stores indexes of services that match the selected category.

-selected, hoursToBook	int	Used to store use
+selected, hoursToBook    	int	      Used to store user input for selection and the number of hours to book.

 1. Main Menu System
 Displayed in a while (true) loop until the user chooses to exit.

  Offers 4 options:

-Add a service
+- Add a service

-Book a service
+- Book a service

-View cart and checkout
+- View cart and checkout

-Exit the program
+ - Exit the program

 2. Add a Service
 Prompts the user to input:

-Service name
+- Service name

-Category
+- Category

-Hourly rate
+- Hourly rate

-number of available hours
+- number of available hours

 3 Book a Service